 The Key Pieces of Legislation

-The tax free operation of a Private Health Services Plan (PHSP) for planholders and covered employees is specifically explained in IT-85R2.
+The tax-free operation of a Private Health Services Plan (PHSP) for planholders and covered employees is specifically explained in Income Tax Folio S2-F1-C1.

 Some excellent information and examples for claiming PHSP expenses are provided by Canada Revenue Agency in the T4002 Business and Professional Income Guide.
-The specific discussion of PHSP deductions can be found under line 9270 – Other Expenses.
+The specific discussion of PHSP deductions can be found by searching on PHSP.

 The Key Concept

 In most cases, Canada Revenue Agency expects a service business to trigger taxation at some point in a transaction.
 In this case, both the recipient (employee) and the employer (PHSP Planholder) escape taxation under the PHSP enabling legislation shown above.

 Under a PHSP, health care expenses become classed as tax-free medical plan reimbursement and not a taxable benefit to the employee.
 A PHSP and any expenses incurred for its operation become tax-deductible to the business.

 If the cost to the business of operating the PHSP is less than the reduction in personal taxes paid by the employee then a tax saving is achieved.
 This is particularly beneficial to the “one-person business” such as consultants, self-employed or professional corporations where the benefit is completely for their immediate family.